-It is located about 6 km in Miyanomori area west of central Sapporo.
+It is located about 6 km west of central Sapporo.

-The studium is on eastern slope of Mount Okura 307 meters high.
+The studium is set on the eastern slope of Mount Okura 307 meters high.

-In 1928, he visited Sapporo and climbed Mount Teine to the west of Sapporo.
+He visited Sapporo and climbed Mount Teine to the west of Sapporo in 1928.

 He thought that the existance of a large ski jump studium with international specification led to the successful bid to host the Winter Olympic Games.